windup/rhamt-vscode-extension/README.md

 ## Building From Source

 * A TypeScript compiler is required to build from source.
-See this [docoument](https://www.typescriptlang.org/index.html#download-links) on how to install and usages.
+* See this [docoument](https://www.typescriptlang.org/index.html#download-links) on how to install and usages.
+* See this [docoument](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for the different compiler options.

+Once Typescript is installed, the extension can be compiled by running `tsc`.

 ===============